code4it-dev/c4it-hugo/content/article/2021/058-azure-service-bus-introduction/index.md

 ---
 title: Azure Service Bus and C# - an introduction
 date: 2021-06-01
+url: /blog/azure-service-bus-introduction
+draft: false
+categories:
+  - Blog
 tags:
   - Azure
   - dotnet
   - CSharp
   - Azure Service Bus
 toc: true
-url: /blog/azure-service-bus-introduction
-categories:
-  - Blog
 summary: Azure Service bus is a message broker generally used for sharing messages between applications.
 In this article, we're gonna see an introduction to Azure Service Bus, and how to work with it with .NET and C#
+images:
+  - /blog/azure-service-bus-introduction/featuredImage.png
 ---

 **Azure Service Bus is a _message broker_ that allows you to implement queues and pub-subs topics**.
 It is incredibly common to use queues to manage the communication between microservices: it is a simple way to send messages between applications without bind them tightly.